vivid-planet/comet/docs/docs/dependencies/index.md

 -   executing database migrations
 -   executing the fixtures (because they drop the whole database and recreate it)

+You can automate this process by following the steps in the [migration guide](https://docs.comet-dxp.com/docs/migration/migration-from-v5-to-v6/#block-index).
+For new projects, it should already be automated.

 ### Displaying dependencies in the admin interface

 Next, you probably want to display the dependencies or dependents (usages) of an entity in the admin interface.